Have Keiki, Will Travel

 - Health insurance card.

-“Children should be up-to-date with their routine childhood vaccines prior to travel,” Yu says.
+“Children should be up-to-date with their routine childhood vaccines prior to travel,” Galiza says.
 “Some areas of the world require other special vaccines, so please check with your pediatrician or a travel medicine doctor as early before your trip as possible if you have questions.”

 Don’t let an unexpected illness or accident ruin your vacation.